offchan42/vimrc/README.md

 I also recommend using [Source Code Pro font from Adobe](http://store1.adobe.com/cfusion/store/html/index.cfm?event=displayFontPackage&code=1960) (it's free and awesome font for writing and programming).
 The Awesome vimrc is already setup to try to use it

-OFF EDITION: I suggest you to download the font from this less troublesome repository: https://github.com/adobe-fonts/source-code-pro
+**OFF'S EDITION**: I suggest you to download the font from this less troublesome repository: https://github.com/adobe-fonts/source-code-pro

 ## How to install the Basic version?
 The basic version is basically just one file and no plugins.
 You can check out [basic.vim](https://github.com/off99555/vimrc/blob/master/vimrcs/basic.vim).